PJLallen/InstanceSAM2Eval/README.md

 DIS:

-1.To Get the predicted results of SAM.
+1. To Get the predicted results of SAM.
 - automatic prompts mode:

 following the [[`SAM`](https://github.com/facebookresearch/segment-anything)], masks can be generated for images from the command line: